RudeySH/SteamCountries/README.md

 List of countries, states/provinces and cities from Steam Community profiles.

 > [!WARNING]
-> This repository is outdated.
+> The data in this repository is up-to-date with Steam (last checked 2025-11-22).
+However, this repository will no longer be maintained.
 The scraper script (scraper.js) no longer works.
-To get an updated list of countries from Steam, use these endpoints:
+To ensure that you have an up-to-date list of locations from Steam, use these endpoints:
 > - https://steamcommunity.com/actions/QueryLocations
 > - https://steamcommunity.com/actions/QueryLocations/US
 > - https://steamcommunity.com/actions/QueryLocations/US/AK